apkostka/vitest-autogen/README.md

 It's probably best to:

-* add an input file in `spec/fixtures` folder test.js
+* add an input file in `spec/fixtures` folder test.ts
 * add a snapshot test for the input spec in `integration.spec.ts`
 * verify that the snapshot is actually the wanted test output before commiting the updated snapshot.